 Engagements

-Energy Services client granted motion for summary judgement in consumer class action
+Energy services client granted motion for summary judgement in consumer class action

 Transmission towers

 Dr. Aron analyzed the market and the relevant regulatory structure to determine if there was evidence that the prices charged were inconsistent with the contractual language and/or inconsistent with competitive market prices.
-She collected and analyzed a data set of prices from dozens of competitors by geographic market and quarter, finding that in the significant majority of market quarters, Agway’s prices were below the median despite being the only one of the competitors to offer an acknowledged “value-added” service.
+She collected and analyzed a data set of prices from dozens of competitors by geographic market and quarter, finding that in a significant majority of market quarters, Agway’s prices were below the median, despite being the only one of the competitors to offer an acknowledged “value-added” service.

-Counsel for Agway from the Coyle Law Group, LLP relied upon Dr. Aron’s opinions and analysis in its motions to strike Plaintiff’s expert under Daubert and F.R.E.
+Counsel for Agway from the Coyle Law Group, LLP relied upon Dr. Aron’s opinions and analysis in its motions to strike the Plaintiff’s expert under Daubert and F.R.E.
 403 as unreliable and in its motions for summary judgement.
-The court granted Agway’s motion to exclude Plaintiff’s expert and also granted Agway’s MSJ on the breach of contract claims, but denied summary judgment as to plaintiff’s misrepresentation claims, which were certified as a class action.
+The court granted Agway’s motion to exclude Plaintiff’s expert and granted Agway’s MSJ on the breach of contract claims but denied summary judgment as to Plaintiff’s misrepresentation claims, which were certified as a class action.
 Agway moved for reconsideration arguing that the court’s ruling was inconsistent: if Agway complied with its pricing formula and did not breach its contracts with Plaintiff, those same pricing terms could not be misrepresentations.